 |Olympus XZ-2« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Olympus XZ-2|

 |Olympus E-PL3« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-PL3|

 |Olympus E-PL1« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-PL1|

 |Panasonic TS7« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Panasonic TS7|

 It is notable that the TG-5 offers wifi support, while the XZ-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the XZ-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
+Both the TG-5 and the XZ-1 have been discontinued, but can regularly be found used on eBay.
+The XZ-1 was replaced by the Olympus XZ-2, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.